Searsbear/Searsbear.github.io/README.md

-Montreal's 2026 survival dashboard.
-Features an interactive hourly wage variations grid and rent affordability matrix.
-Simulate multiple 2026 tax scenarios offline.
-Integrated crisis and tenant resource links.
+A crisis situation dashboard.
+It has an hourly wage variations grid and variable rent price options so you can see all of your options for rent prices and pick the one ykure comfortable enough with.
+It can simulate multiple scenarios all offline.
+Included too is a simple text based resume editor and a scheduler/planner so you dont need to do as much mental math for planning your day out.
+There is integrated crisis and tenant resource links too so you arent surfing the web for a while and not being able to find anything.

-It give you some better foresight for budgetting and planning in uncertain situationa.
+It gives you better foresight for budgetting and planning in uncertain situations.